Hyundai Hope On Wheels

 - Ideal for researchers with NIH K award applications (e.g., K08, K23) that narrowly missed funding

-- Supports strong pediatric cancer-focused grant applications
+- Supports strong paediatric cancer-focused grant applications

-Endowed Chair - $3 million (inaugural award 2024)
+Endowed Chair - $3 million (inaugural award in the mid-2020s)

 - Multi-generational commitment to support research leadership